altprime/natural_language_processing/sentiment classification/README.md

 Here we perform sentiment classification: postive or negative on the Amazon Foor Reviews Dataset.
-I have placed the dataset in the the <b>./dataset/</b> folder and the output screenshots are in the <b>./results/</b> folder.
+I have placed the output screenshots are in the <b>./results/</b> folder.
+The dataset is quite beyond Github's 25MB limit but you can donwload it from <a href="https://www.kaggle.com/snap/amazon-fine-food-reviews">here</a>.